nfrechette/acl/docs/rotation_and_vector_formats.md

 In order to save memory, quantization is used on sampled values to reduce their footprint.
-To do so, a number of formats are used.
+To do so, a number of formats are supported.

 # Vector formats